 Rain

 Rain is a Middle East–native exchange regulated by ADGM.
 It supports over 70 cryptocurrencies and is designed specifically for the regional market, with deep AED integration and a simple onboarding process.
-For traders focused primarily on major assets like Bitcoin, Ethereum, and SOL, Rain offers a clean, compliant experience without the complexity of larger global platforms.
+For traders focused primarily on major assets like Bitcoin, Ethereum, and SOL.

 Quick Comparison